Special Feature: Youth Violence

 Young victims of crime are generally underserved, and the systems responsible for caring for them can be fragmented and ineffective for youth and their families.
 The Office for Victims of Crime is committed to improving the services for all victims of crime, including those exposed to different forms of violence.

-To help communities reduce and prevent youth violence, the Office of Juvenile Justice and Delinquency Prevention has funded key initiatives and, working with the Centers for Disease Control and Prevention, has constructed a framework for action.
-Additionally, the National Institute of Justice supports research that strives to understand and reduce the occurrence and impact of violence.
-And, through CrimeSolutions.gov, provides evaluations of programs and practices meant to prevent violence and provide services to those impacted by exposure to violence.
+Additionally, the Office of Juvenile Justice and Delinquency Prevention has funded key initiatives and research on youth delinquency and violence and other topical areas.
+Similarly, the National Institute of Justice supports research that strives to understand and reduce the occurrence and impact of violence.
+And, through CrimeSolutions.gov, provides evaluations of programs and practices meant to prevent violence and provide services to those impacted.

 The pages of this Special Feature contain publications and resources related to youth violence and the prevention of such violence.
 Select a page from the "Youth Violence" box for information and resources produced or sponsored by the Office of Justice Programs and other federal sources.